ChunkyTofuStudios/native_geofence/README.md

+## Known Issues

+* **iOS:** After reboot, the first geofence event is triggered twice, one immediatly after the other.
+We recommend checking the last trigger time of a geofence in your app to discard duplicates.

 **Author's Note:** this plugin is not officially supported.
 Please feel free to pull it into your own projects, but _there is no official version hosted on pub.dev and support may be limited_.
 If you run into any issues running this sample, please file an issue or, even better, submit a pull request!

 What is geofencing?